ppy/osu-wiki/news/2024/2024-01-26-osumania-7k-world-cup-2024-round-of-24-recap.md

 Almost every single 7K tournament player in recent years has that one annoying skill set to deal with.
 Usually, early-stage LN coordination charts (the "Oh boy, 2* in the pool!" trap) faces the fate of being the most banned chart in a mappool.
 In this match, however, the stars aligned in such a way that LN coordination was left as an open option.

-Portugal was down 4–0 coming into their third pick of the match, with only a limited amount of options left to turn it around. ::{ flag=PT }:: [Rodrig0v](https://osu.ppy.sh/users/138866), their team captain, made the decision to exhaust the LN pool and selected the notoriously tricky LN1 chart [Mitsukiyo - Theme_37](https://osu.ppy.sh/beatmapsets/2119592#mania/4452483).
+Portugal was down 4–0 coming into their third pick of the match, with only a limited amount of options left to turn it around. ::{ flag=PT }:: ::Rodrig0v::{ user-id=138866 }, their team captain, made the decision to exhaust the LN pool and selected the notoriously tricky LN1 chart [Mitsukiyo - Theme_37](https://osu.ppy.sh/beatmapsets/2119592#mania/4452483).
 Clocking in at 69 BPM, and with only 313 long notes, absolutely no one could afford any misses.

 The chart started and everyone's combos and accuracies started dropping like flies, except for one person holding on (literally!).
 It was Rodrig0v who was doing more than enough to give Portugal that sweet, sweet advantage.
-While Brazil will eventually have an S-rank score coming from ::{ flag=BR }:: [LothusFangirl](https://osu.ppy.sh/users/4685756), it wasn't enough to cover for the heroics made by Portugal's captain.
+While Brazil will eventually have an S-rank score coming from ::{ flag=BR }:: ::LothusFangirl::{ user-id=4685756 }, it wasn't enough to cover for the heroics made by Portugal's captain.

 The match eventually ended in Brazil's favour 5–1, but this moment will always be in our hearts.